thinkinglabs/thinkinglabs.github.io/_posts/2025-07-26-why-do-teams-not-practice-continuous-integration.md

 - Slow builds refrain from integrating regularly.
 - Lastly, unawareness of economic reasons to implement Continuous Integration.

-Even though teams like to see themselves as experienced and high-performing, without true Continuous Integration, they will be none.

-Having said that, Continuous Integration, as intended in this article, is [compatible with regulation and compliance]({% post_url 2022-02-22-on-the-evilness-of-feature-branching-but-compliance %}).
-There are no valid reasons to not implement Continuous Integration because of regulations.
-To the contrary, it will help in satisfying compliance requirements.
-But, sure, as a team, it requires to change some habits and be curious.
+To clarify, Continuous Integration, as intended in this article, is [compatible with regulation and compliance]({% post_url 2022-02-22-on-the-evilness-of-feature-branching-but-compliance %}).
+No single reason should prevent practicing Continuous Integration in a regulated environment.
+To the contrary, it will significantly help in satisfying compliance requirements.
+But, sure, as a team, it requires to change some habits and be curious to succeed.

 However, it is true that Pull Requests with status-checks are a good fit for OSS when core maintainers want to accept contributions from the outside world.
 This is a classic low-trust environment.
-Yet, the core maintainers should practice Continuous Integration.
+Yet, the core maintainers should practice Continuous Integration when contributing themselves.
+They should operate under high-trust.

+In conclusion, even though teams like to see themselves as experienced and high-performing, without true Continuous Integration, they will be none.

 ## Acknowledgements